 Built in 1763, Hollis is one of the oldest buildings at Harvard College.
 Famous residents include Ralph Waldo Emerson, Henry David Thoreau, and Jim Cramer.
 Currently home to 60 freshmen, Hollis also hosted General George Washington’s troops during the American War for Independence.
 Boasting spacious, wood-paneled, single-room doubles with common bathrooms, Hollis is divided into two vertical entryways, making the community very tight-knit.
 Thanks to its position in the heart of Harvard Yard and proximity to Harvard Square, one past resident remarked that Hollis is “in the middle of it all” – true given that it is a three-minute walk from classes in Sever, Robinson, and Emerson Halls, as well as the Science Center and Annenberg.

 Lionel, located in Harvard Yard, is a small dorm consisting of two vertical entryways and is home to 35 students, making the community very tight knit.
 A memorial to Lionel de Jersey, the only relative of John Harvard to attend Harvard, Lionel is a quaint setting with fantastic suites of triplets and quads, all of which have in-suite bathrooms.
-Lionel is very conveniently located in Harvard Yard, accessible to classrooms in the Science Center, Annenberg Dining Hall, and Harvard Square shops such as CVS, the Coop, and Border Cafe.
+Lionel is very conveniently located in Harvard Yard, accessible to classrooms in the Science Center, Annenberg Dining Hall, and Harvard Square shops such as CVS, OTTO Pizza, and Border Cafe.
 Lionel also shares its own courtyard with Mower, which offers some peaceful seclusion from the rest of Harvard Yard.

 Massachusetts Hall, known colloquially as “Mass Hall,” is the Yard’s smallest dorm, housing 14 freshmen every year, making it a close community.
 It is the oldest surviving building at Harvard and the country’s oldest dormitory.
 Constructed between 1718 and 1720 by former Harvard Presidents John Leverett and Benjamin Wadsworth, the building has had several purposes: a refuge for American soldiers during the siege of Boston and an observatory when Thomas Hollis donated a telescope to the University in 1722.
 Now, Mass Hall residents – who live on the fourth floor in doubles and singles – share the building with the University President’s Office.
 Living in such close proximity to Johnston Gate makes trips to CVS and Harvard Square very easy.
 The dorm is also close to the classroom spaces in Harvard Yard, including historic Harvard Hall.

 Stoughton, built in 1805, was the second building to bear that name at Harvard.
 The original dormitory was built in 1700 and funded by Massachusetts Lieutenant Governor William Stoughton who presided over the Salem Witch Trials.
 Stoughton houses freshmen in large single room doubles with common bathrooms.
-One student remarked on how he enjoyed the social layout of the room, "Stoughton combines the comfort of a bedroom with the spacious luxury of a living room."
+One student remarked on how he enjoyed the social layout of the room: "Stoughton combines the comfort of a bedroom with the spacious luxury of a living room."
 Ideally located, Stoughton is a short walk from the Science Center and Annenberg Dining Hall.
 Johnston Gate is also very close by, which makes trips to CVS and other Harvard Square shops easy.